sonocotta/esparagus-media-center/README.md

 </details>

 The latest changes in the ESPHome (deprecation of the custom components) triggered a work to implement an external [TAS5805M DAC ESPHome component](https://github.com/mrtoy-me/esphome-tas5805m).
-It took some time, but this driver implements a few very important features of the TAS5805M DAC that can not only be used in the device configuration, but also in various automations and complex logic.
+It took some time, but this driver implements a few very important features of the TAS5805M DAC that can not only be used in the device configuration but also in various automations and complex logic.
 Worth noting:

 - Possibility to configure Analog Gain (depending on the power supply you have, more details [here](https://github.com/sonocotta/esp32-tas5805m-dac/#digital-volume-and-analog-gain)) |
 - Advanced digital volume configuration (set minimum, maximum, and step value)